-“We asked for asylum to the army man, he said: ‘no camp in Croatia, you go back to Bosnia.’”
+“We asked for asylum to the army man, he said: ‘no camp in Croatia, you go back to Bosnia.”

-After this, the officers called for further authorities which arrived after some time in a white van with the writing ‘Policija’ on it.
-The group was told to go in the van.
-When sitting inside, authorities gave them back only their shoes, the respondent recalled.
+After this, the officers reportedly called for further authorities which arrived after some time in a white van with the writing ‘Policija’ on it.
+The group was instructed to get into the van.
+When they were sitting inside, the authorities gave them back only their shoes, the respondent recalled.